Print Gallery (M. C. Escher)

 Print Gallery (Prentententoonstelling) is a lithograph printed in 1956 by the Dutch artist M. C. Escher.
 It depicts a man in a gallery viewing a print of a seaport, and among the buildings in the seaport is the very gallery in which he is standing, making use of the Droste effect with visual recursion.
 The lithograph has attracted discussion in both mathematical and artistic contexts.
 Escher considered Print Gallery to be among the best of his works.

 Origins

-Bruno Ernst cites M. C. Escher as stating that he began Print Gallery "from the idea that it must be possible to make an annular bulge, a cyclic expansion ... without beginning or end."
+Bruno Ernst cites Escher as stating that he began Print Gallery "from the idea that it must be possible to make an annular bulge, a cyclic expansion ... without beginning or end."
 Escher attempted to do this with straight lines, but intuitively switched to using curved lines which make the grid expand greatly as it rotates.